GrantCuster/hwriting/content/posts/2021-08-10-computer-lab-an-idea-for-an-art-installation-for-software-development.md

 ### The hope of feedback

 My big hope for this experiment would be that it would enable a really tight feedback loop for development.
 Where someone would hit a limitation of the software, communicate  that, and have a solution built for them in a few hours or the next day.
-It could functiona a evolutionary system insulated from the mainstream, that might develop its own unique software species.
+It could function as an evolutionary system insulated from the mainstream, that might develop its own unique software species.
 It also might operate something like a music scene in a mid-size city, where ideas have room to grow and develop without needing to go up directly against the world's best.

 ### The possibilities of specifity